SEBACEOUS CYSTS (EPIDERMOID CYSTS/PILAR CYSTS)

 Surgery

-An incision is made over the skin.
+An incision is made over the skin(usually I make as short an incision as possible).
 The cyst wall is carefully dissected(often best with an artery forceps) and the cyst wall removed with its contents.

 Risks of Surgery